MJRML/LoRA-Fine-Tuning-Phi-3-on-Custom-Industry-Reports/README.md

 ### Modular & Extensible Code
 - Each step (data prep, tokenization, LoRA setup, training, inference) is modular, allowing easy adaptation to other datasets or models.

+## Model Output
+- Using LoRA in this project demonstrated an excellent approach to fine-tuning a model without updating all its parameters.
+It highlights how adaptable LoRA is within the world of large language models—offering both cost efficiency and memory efficiency—while still delivering outstanding results